fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

 # This should update yum's repositories and perform any required package upgrades
 # without asking for confirmation
 function update {
-  sudo yum update && sudo yum upgrade -y
+  sudo yum update -y
+}

+# Install the dependencies for a package with Yum without asking for confirmation
+function ybd {
+  sudo yum builddep -y $@
 }

 # Install a package with Yum, without asking for confirmation